-Monk saki monkeys are known to be shy and cautious animals.
-They value family life and travel together in groups.
+Monk saki monkeys are known to be shy and cautious animals that travel together in family groups.
 They communicate with one another with bird-like twitters and screeches but will roar loudly to warn off other rainforest animals from their territory.

 These monkeys form lifelong pairs and will mate at any time of the year.
 Females give birth to one baby after about six months of gestation.
 Babies may remain with their mothers until maturity which can be up to three years.
 The life expectancy for monk saki monkeys is up to 14 years in the wild.

 - Size: Length: 3.8 to 4.3 feet (1.16 to 1.31 m); Weight: 17 to 19 pounds (7.7 to 8.6 kg)

 Like other spider monkeys, this white-bellied species sails and swings through the Ecuadorian rainforest like a trapeze artist.
 It has a long, gripping tail and arms and legs that are longer than its body.

 This monkey uses its long limbs, tail, and fingers to grasp tree branches and maneuver through the canopy.
 But, what sets this monkey apart from other spider monkeys is a white front side and a triangular patch of fur on its forehead.

 Because white-bellied spider monkeys prefer eating ripe fruit, they benefit their ecosystem by dispersing seeds.
 Like other monkeys, they live in troops, but the females like to visit other groups and sometimes even move in with them.
 These spider monkeys are usually not aggressive toward one another, but they do respect a hierarchy system.